WrighTeck/software-testing-portfolio/docs/platform-testing-strategies.md

 ### Build & Deploy
 - Deploy web apps to test servers.
-- Install mobile apps via app stores or direct installs.
+- Install mobile apps via app stores or direct installations.

 ### Testing Techniques
 - Cross-browser and cross-device compatibility.
-- Network throttling for adaptive streaming tests.
+- Network throttling (intentional slowing down internet) to observe changes in video quality.
 - Ad playback validation.
 - Automate using Selenium, Playwright (web), and Appium (mobile).

 ### Common Pitfalls
 - Browser-specific playback issues.
 - Adaptive bitrate streaming problems on slow networks.
-- Device performance affecting playback smoothness.
+- Device performance affecting playback consistency.

 ---

-*This document is a guide and should be updated regularly with new tools, platforms, and testing best practices.*
+*This document is a guide and will be updated periodically with new tools, platforms, and testing best practices.*